visionmedia/masteringnode/chapters/modules.md

 ## Creating Modules

-Lets create a utility module named _utils_, which will contain a `merge()` function to copy the properties of one object to another.
+Let's create a utility module named _utils_, which will contain a `merge()` function to copy the properties of one object to another.
 Typically in a browser, or environment without CommonJS module support, this may look similar to below, where `utils` is a global variable.

     var utils = {};
 	  utils.merge = function(obj, other) {};